neiloconnor/intro-to-git/README.md

 ## Tracking changes to files
 1. View recent commits `git log`
-2. View the changes of a particular commit `git show ...`
+2. View the changes of a particular commit with `git show` and the ID of the commit
 2. Check what files have changed since last commit `git status`
 3. What are the changes in those files `git diff`
 4. Add changed files to `staging` with `git add filename`